 - Insulated Hybrid Jacket: For a dash of extra warmth on your outer layer, pick up the hybrid Arc’teryx Men’s Atom LT Insulated Hoodie or Arc’teryx Women’s Atom LT Insulated Hoodie.
 Made from a breathable and stretchable fabric, this warm & water-resistant coat is great for active travellers in both cooler and mild temperatures.

 - Rain Jacket: To protect your base and/or mid-layers from the elements of spring in Korea, pack a sturdy waterproof jacket like The North Face Men’s Venture 2 and The North Face Women’s Venture 2.
 They’re lightweight, breathable and stylish yet durable enough to take on the Korean backcountry.
-For more ideas check out our top picks for the best rain jackets for men and best rain jackets for women.
+For more ideas check out these top-rated men’s rain jacket reviews and top-rated women’s rain jacket reviews.

 - Hats: To keep your ears warm when the spring temperatures dip, pack a toque (beanie) like the Patagonia Synchilla Alpine Hat.
 Made from a polyester fleece, this hat not only keeps you warm but is lightweight for excellent packability and wicks away moisture for quick drying.